Build Tax-Free Wealth with IUL for Entrepreneurs

 The Outcome:

-Buy-sell agreement fully funded at $2.4M per partner
+Buy‑sell funding of $2.4M per partner

 How Can Entrepreneurs Use IUL for Business Succession Planning?